csswizardry/CSS-Guidelines/README.md

 #### Quasi-qualified selectors

-We should never qualify our selectors; that is to say, we should never write `ul.nav{}` if we can just have `.nav`.
+You should never qualify your selectors; that is to say, we should never write `ul.nav{}` if you can just have `.nav`.
 Qualifying selectors decreases selector performance, inhibits the potential for reusing a class on a different type of element and it increases the selector’s specificity.
-These are all things that we should avoid at all costs.
+These are all things that should be avoided at all costs.

 However, sometimes it is useful to communicate to the next developer(s) where you intend a class to be used.
 Let’s take `.product-page` for example; this